 A Unique Psychological Thriller

-Kanzaki Nao, despite her initial naivety, tries to overcome challenges honestly, helping other players.
+Kanzaki Nao, despite her initial naivety, tries to overcome the challenges honestly, helping other players.
 Her struggle to maintain ethics in such a corrosive environment is one of the greatest strengths of the series.

 Manga: The Origin of Everything

-Differences Between Manga and Dorama
+Differences Between Manga and Drama

-The Japanese Dorama: An Timeless Success
+The Japanese Drama: A Timeless Success

 The drama is divided into two seasons and two movies:

-• Season 1 (2007): 11 episodes, with a final special of two hours.
+• Season 1 (2007): 11 episodes, with a two-hour final special.

 • Season 2 (2009): 9 episodes, expanding the challenges of the game.